IIEleven11/StyleTTS2FineTune/README.md

 This repository provides a guide on how to prepare a dataset and execute fine-tuning using the StyleTTS2 process. https://github.com/yl4579/StyleTTS2

 ## Changelog
+- **5/15/2024**: https://github.com/IIEleven11/SilenceRemover This repo is a fork of @jerryliuoft https://github.com/jerryliuoft/SilenceRemover.
+It's a visual representation for the location, removal, and or addition of silence within media.
+The original repo I forked is specific to video, so it outputs an mp4.
+I will modify this soon to allow for the option of either audio or video output as to more align with our use case.
+Using this tool and having the visual is so so valuable here.
+It removes a lot of the guesswork that i've been doing with the energy and decible detection.
+Take a look at it and throw em a star.
+It's a lifesaver.
 - **3/24/2024**: Phonemizer now capable of handling languages other than english. - Contributer: @Scralius
 - **2/09/2024**: Implemented new buffer for subtitles.
 This help with the segmentation process.
 See the "srtsegmenter.py" for more details.
 Added "add_padding.py" to add a length of silence to both ends of every audio segment.
 - **2/08/2024**: Added a script that adds a "silence buffer" within an audio file.
 This allows a larger margin of error during segmentation.
 Edited srtsegmenter.py, specifically the "end_time" variable now has to wait 600ms before it can make a cut.
 This combined with the silence buffer can help combat early segmentation.
 It was highly effective once I tuned the parameters correctly.